dejanbatanjac/dejanbatanjac.github.io/_posts/2019-06-27-Planet dataset from Kaggle.md

 ---
 I decided to fast-forward the Planet dataset from Kaggle from [planet competition](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space), or the alternative name of this challenge was "understanding the amazon from space".
 It touches on the problem of wood cutting.

-I used [FastAi](https://github.com/fastai/course-v3/blob/master/nbs/dl1/lesson3-planet.ipynb) to examine things, specially I wanted to examine what kind of loss function will be used in this case of multi-label classification problem.
+I used [FastAi](https://github.com/fastai/course-v3/blob/master/nbs/dl1/lesson3-planet.ipynb) to examine things, especially I wanted to examine what kind of loss function will be used in this case of multi-label classification problem.

 There was a general note `ImageList` class should be used for this set: